su-squares/ethereum-contract/README.md

 - Issues that have already been published here or are already disclosed to the Su Squares team are not eligible for rewards

-- Social engineering, XKCD#538 attacks, bringing down Ropsten/Metamask/Infura are not in scope and will be paid a reward
+- Social engineering, XKCD#538 attacks, bringing down Ropsten/Metamask/Infura are not in scope and will NOT be paid a reward

 - Only the contract above is in scope, our website is not in scope